First impressions really do count when selling. Easy ways to increase your home's appeal to potential buyers.

 What is kerb appeal?

-Kerb appeal is the term used to describe the attractiveness of your home from the road.
-Or, if it can’t be seen from the road, the position from which potential buyers will first see the property.
+Kerb appeal is the term used to describe the attractiveness of your home and the first impressions potential buyers will have.

 Why does it matter?